FASTR-Analytics/fastr-slide-builder/methodology/00_introduction.md

 <!-- SLIDE:m0_1 -->
 ## Introduction to FASTR

 The Global Financing Facility (GFF) supports country-led efforts to improve the timely use of data for decision-making, ultimately leading to stronger primary healthcare (PHC) systems and better reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH-N) outcomes.

 This set of initiatives and technical support is referred to as **Frequent Assessments and Health System Tools for Resilience (FASTR)**.

-FASTR encompasses four technical approaches: (1) RMNCAH-N service use monitoring using routine HMIS data, (2) rapid-cycle health facility phone surveys, (3) high-frequency household phone surveys, and (4) follow-on analyses. **This methodology documentation focuses specifically on the first approach: RMNCAH-N service use monitoring.**
+---

+FASTR encompasses four technical approaches:
+1. RMNCAH-N service use monitoring using routine HMIS data
+2. Rapid-cycle health facility phone surveys
+3. High-frequency household phone surveys
+4. Follow-on analyses.
 <!-- /SLIDE -->

 <!-- SLIDE:m0_2 -->